improbable-research/keanu/docs/current_docs/overview.md

 //What does that observation say about the probability that it rained or that
 //the sprinkler was on?
-ProbabilisticModel model = new KeanuProbabilisticModel(wetGrass.getConnectedGraph());
+KeanuProbabilisticModel model = new KeanuProbabilisticModel(wetGrass.getConnectedGraph());
-NetworkSamples posteriorSamples = MetropolisHastings.withDefaultConfig().getPosteriorSamples(
+NetworkSamples posteriorSamples = KeanuMetropolisHastings.withDefaultConfigFor(model).getPosteriorSamples(
     model,
     Arrays.asList(sprinkler, rain),
     100000